Elinor Florence, Author

 And from my own dear mother June, this never-fail recipe for Tea Scones.

-My mother’s farmhouse kitchen near North Battleford, Saskatchewan, remains untouched from my childhood.
-To see photos, click here: Farmhouse Kitchen.
+My mother’s farmhouse kitchen near North Battleford, Saskatchewan, remains practically untouched from my childhood.
+See photos here: Farmhouse Kitchen.

 I personalized the cookbook by including a few little family memories as filler between the recipes.
 Here’s one from my mother June Florence.